How to Freeze Hot Chili Peppers

 For those who love it hot, these are just the ticket.
 They're scorchers!

-I first cut the chilies off using a pair of kitchen scissors.
+I first cut the chillies off the plant using a pair of kitchen scissors.
 Because the skins are thin, I don't want the chili to come in contact with my skin.
 Gloves could also be worn for his procedure.

 Once in a bowl, it is into the kitchen.